sanket-codes23/BiteBot-A-AI-Food-ChatBot/README.md

-# 🍽️ RoyalFeast - AI Food Ordering Chatbot
+# 🍽️ Bitebot - AI Food Ordering Chatbot

 RoyalFeast is an AI-powered food ordering chatbot that allows users to browse the menu, place orders, remove items, view their cart, confirm orders, and track deliveries using natural language conversations.